jandecaluwe/urubu/doc/manual/authoring.md

 Urubu intents to offer good support for software projects.
 Therefore, it supports nicely rendered code blocks.

-One part of the solution is *fenced code blocks*, provided by the Markdown Extra extensions.
+One part of the solution is [fenced_code], provided by the Markdown Extra extensions.
 This lets you enter language-specific code blocks without the need for indentation.

-The second part is the CodeHilite extension of Python-Markdown.
+The second part is the [code_hilite] extension of Python-Markdown.
 This extension enables language-specific syntax highlighting through the [pygments] library.

 To properly render the highlighted code, you will need to add a `syntax.css` stylesheet.
-A good solutions is to use the [syntax stylesheet from GitHub][syntax_github].
+A good solution is to use the [syntax stylesheet from GitHub][syntax_github].

 [syntax_github]: https://github.com/mojombo/tpw/blob/master/css/syntax.css